Absolute Home & Office: Functionality

 Once installed, the Absolute Home & Office agent makes itself persistent by making an initial call to the "Monitoring Center".
 The software may be updated by modules, downloaded from a command server.
 Subsequent contact occurs daily, checking to ensure the agent remains installed and provides detailed data such as location, user, software, and hardware.

-If the device is stolen the owner is able to contact Absolute.
+If the device is stolen the owner is able to contact the company.
 Then, the next time the protected device connects to the internet, it switches to theft mode and accelerates Monitoring Center communication.
 The Investigations and Recovery team forensically mine the computer using key captures, registry and file scanning, geolocation, and other investigative techniques.
 The team works with local law enforcement to recover the protected device, and provides police with evidence to pursue criminal charges.
 In the event of theft, a user can log into their online account to remotely lock the computer or delete sensitive files to avoid identity theft.

 Absolute Home & Office comes preinstalled in some Acer, Asus, Fujitsu, Panasonic, Toshiba, Dell, HP and Lenovo machines.
 Apple, unlike some other PC manufacturers, does not allow the software to be installed in the BIOS.
 Absolute Home & Office can be installed on Apple computers, but it will be stored on the hard drive instead of the BIOS.
 If the hard drive is replaced or reformatted, the software will be lost.

 The BIOS service is disabled by default and can be enabled by purchasing a license for Absolute Home & Office; upon being enabled, the BIOS will copy a downloader agent named rpcnetp.exe from the BIOS flash ROM to the System32 folder on Windows systems.
 On some Toshiba laptops, rpcnetp.exe is factory-preinstalled by Toshiba on the unit's hard drive.
 In turn, rpcnetp.exe will download the full agent software and install the rpcnet.exe Windows service.
-From then on, rpcnet.exe will phone home to Absolute Software servers once a day, querying for a possible theft report, and transmitting the results of a system scan, IP address, user- and machine names and location data, which it obtains either by tapping the GPS data stream on machines equipped with GPS hardware, or by triangulating available WLAN access points in the vicinity, by providing WLAN IDs and signal strengths so Absolute Software servers can geolocate the device using the Mexens Technology data base.
-If Absolute receives a theft report, the service can be remotely commanded to phone home every 15 minutes, install additional 3rd party vendor software, such as a key logger or a forensic package, make screenshots, and various other actions.
+From then on, rpcnet.exe will phone home to Absolute Security servers once a day, querying for a possible theft report, and transmitting the results of a system scan, IP address, user- and machine names and location data, which it obtains either by tapping the GPS data stream on machines equipped with GPS hardware, or by triangulating available WLAN access points in the vicinity, by providing WLAN IDs and signal strengths so Absolute Security servers can geolocate the device using the Mexens Technology data base.
+If Absolute Security receives a theft report, the service can be remotely commanded to phone home every 15 minutes, install additional 3rd party vendor software, such as a key logger or a forensic package, make screenshots, and various other actions.

 Absolute Home & Office also supports Intel's AT-p anti-theft protection scheme.
 If it is unable to phone home within a configurable time interval it will require a special BIOS password upon the next reboot.
 It can be configured to shut down the machine's power supply immediately in this case, to force a reboot.